 Answering Famous Atheists

-Edward Gibbon - "Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful." -- Here is the foolhardy argument of an arrogant man who undoubtedly believes himself to be wise.
+Edward Gibbon - "Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful." -- Here is the foolhardy argument of an arrogant man who undoubtedly believed himself to be wise.
+I agree with his assessment of religion as long as he doesn't mingle religion with Christianity.
+Christianity is a loving, intimate relationship with a very personal God.

 The drunkard is not truly happy because he needs his alcoholic habit to soften the blows that real life brings.
 The happiness, if you can call it that, of a drunkard is superficial and temporary.